moreartyjs/moreartyjs/README.md

 # Future goals by priority

 1. Introduce automatic server sync support on state nodes.
-2. Improve the documentation, provide more examples.
+2. Add well-defined flexible validation support and guidelines.
-3. Gather community feedback to find areas for improvement.
+3. Improve the documentation, provide more examples.
-4. Stabilize API and code.
+4. Gather community feedback to find areas for improvement.
-5. Battle-test the library on more projects.
+5. Stabilize API and code.

 # Want to help?